astro-protocol/template-token-contract-ao/docs/Staying-Updated-With-the-Template.md

     git merge --no-ff template
     ```

-Your mainline branch's `contract.lua` file should now have the latest changes from the template.
+Your mainline branch's `contract_example.lua` file should now have the latest changes from the template.